National Extended Certificate in Engineering Summary

 Entry Requirements

-Grade 5 in GCSE English, Grade 5 in GCSE Maths, Grade 5 in GCSE Design & Technology and/ or L2 Merit WJEC Engineering
+Grade 5 or higher in GCSE English, Mathematics and Design & Technology and/or L2 Merit in WJEC Engineering.

 Course Duration